 The import command can be put at the beginning of the program as always.
 Use your programs to convert direction to cartesian coordinates and back again.

-Compare your answer to the one given by di_geo.py and di_tilt.py that are callable from the command line in an interactive mode.
+Compare your answer to the one given by pmag.dogeo and pmag.dotilt that are callable from within your notebook.
 Rewrite your code until you have it right.
-NB: di_tilt.py uses dip and dip direction instead of strike and dip.
-These are completely interchangeable, but dip and dip direction is unique, while strike and dip requires some convention like “dip to right of strike”).
+NB: pmag.dotilt.py uses dip and dip direction instead of strike and dip.
+These are completely interchangeable, but dip and dip direction is unique, while strike and dip requires some convention like “dip to right of strike” and can make for confusion if you are used to a different convention).

 An intrepid group called “the red team” sampled a lava flow on Bastille day in 2006.
 The team, the sampling sites and the notebook page are shown in Figure 9.15a,b and c respectively.
 In this problem we will look at some real data collected from this lava flow.